NeoChen1024/Spectrum-Saver/README.md

 # Spectrum Saver

-An tinySA Ultra companion program to scan the whole HF spectrum & save it into machine readable CSV file
+A set of program for logging RSSI data from tinySA & render the logs into spectrogram

 **WARNING: It's still WIP, code quality is eye-burning.**